 In the embryo-fetal toxicity studies in rat (GD6-17) and rabbit (GD6-18), there were no effects on pregnancy or embryo-fetal development.
 In rat, the NOAEL for maternal toxicity was 45 mg/kg/day based on the transient initial body weight loss followed by dose-related decreased body weight gain at ≥ 45 mg/kg/day.
 The NOAEL for embryo-fetal toxicity in rat was 60 mg/kg/day, corresponding to systemic maternal exposure (AUC{24}) of 9830 ng•h/mL on Day 15 of gestation.
 In rabbit, maternal toxicity was limited to lower body weight gain and food intake at 45 mg/kg/day.
 The NOAEL for embryo-fetal development in rabbit was 45 mg/kg/day, corresponding to a systemic maternal exposure (AUC{24}) of 220 ng•h/mL on Day 16 of gestation.

-Further details of the nonclinical toxicology program are included in the IB.
+More details are presented in the IB.

 2.2.4.
 Clinical Overview